Skip to content

 Meall Odhar — common questions

-Meall Odhar is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 538m of ascent and takes most walkers 3-6 hours.
-Terrain: Estate track and railway underpass on approach, then steep grass and bracken in the coire.
+Meall Odhar carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 13km, 538m of ascent and a 3-6 hour day on the standard route.
+Ground conditions: Estate track and railway underpass on approach, then steep grass and bracken in the coire.

-When is the best time to climb Meall Odhar?
+What's the best month to climb Meall Odhar?

 Moderate.
 EE on the A82 corridor near Auch; weaker once in Auch Gleann.